 Historic Preservation

-The Final Section 106 Program Comment for Rail Rights-of-Way (published in the Federal Register on August 24, 2018): excludes from the Section 106 consultation process routine activities affecting active transportation rights-of-ways.
+The Final Section 106 Program Comment for Rail Rights-of-Way (published in the Federal Register on August 24, 2018) excludes certain routine activities within rail ROW from the standard Section 106 review process.

 FRA cultural resource links are often utilized by historic preservation staff and are referenced often on FRA’s webpages.

-FRA’s historic preservation staff are responsible for managing the Section 106 review process for projects that receive financial assistance from FRA.
-This process including ensuring compliance with NHPA and other relevant federal historic preservation laws, reviewing and approving historic preservation documents, and working with consulting parties.
+FRA’s Cultural Resource Division staff are responsible for managing the Section 106 review process for projects that receive financial assistance or other approvals from FRA.
+This process involves ensuring compliance with Section 106 and other relevant Federal historic preservation laws, reviewing and approving technical documents regarding the identification and evaluation of and effects to historic properties, and working with State Historic Preservation Offices, Tribal Historic Preservation Offices, other consulting parties, and the public.